Ultimate STEM Challenge FAQs

 When is the final event?

-The final event will be held at the Science Museum in June 2019.
+The final event will be held at the Science Museum on 13th May 2019.

 What happens if we are selected as finalists but can't attend the final event?